davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 3E) West Sanctum

 A huge chunk of meteoric rock riddled with holes occupies the center of the room.
-A colony of aberrant worm-like creatures, each a foot long, inhabits the rock.
-The worms cannot leave the rock, but will assail any creature that comes into the room using their ranged attacks.
-Collectively, the colony acts as a **mindflayer** with AC 20 that cannot move.
+A **swarm of mind worms** inhabits the rock.
+The worms cannot leave the rock, but will use their ranged powers to assail any creature that comes into the room using their ranged attacks.
 The colony will not attack a creature that displays the Token of the Bearer or creatures in its company.

 ##### 3F) East Sanctum

-This room also contains a chunk of meteoric rock riddled with holes.
-It too contains a colony of the worm-like creatures that are similarly indisposed toward intruders.
-What significance there may be in the presence of these creatures and the strange separation of the two colonies may only be guessed at.
+This room also contains a chunk of meteoric rock infested with mind worms.
+What significance there may be in the presence of these aberrant creatures and the strange separation of the two colonies may only be guessed at.

 ##### 3G) Elevator 2